Any time is the right time of year to send a card

 A greeting that captures the imagination and inspires a call

 Whatever time of year you choose to send a card, don’t send something that’s easy to toss.

 Consider your own in-box (real and digital).
 How many cards do you get?
 What do you keep and what do you delete?

 I guarantee, a few standout cards, written by hand, to your best clients or your target clients, will make a greater difference than hundreds of something common and impersonal.

-Here are some proven ideas for getting more cases
+Proven card ideas for getting more cases

 (1) A design consistent with the nature of your practice, including the card’s message, graphics and colors.

 If you have different types of clients, get more than one kind of card!
 I will address both traditional December cards and less traditional cards at another time of year.
+For example,

 - Photo of a courtroom decked out for the holidays